rauljordan/personal-site/blog/2022-08-21-how-to-setup-a-proof-of-stake-devnet.md

 [Foundry](https://github.com/foundry-rs/foundry/) which runs a “simulated” Ethereum environment that is enough for testing many contract interactions.

-However, more complex applications may want an environment that is closer to a **real Ethereum blockchain**, and setting up a local chain from scratch is the best approach.
+Notwithstanding, more complex applications may want an environment that is closer to a **real Ethereum blockchain**, and setting up a local chain from scratch is the best approach.
 This blog post will help you understand how to set up your own, **local Ethereum chain** from scratch that migrates to proof-of-stake in **minutes**.